manzt/anywidget/rfcs/0001-widget-composition-and-signals.md

 ## Host Requirements

-1. Maintain a registry of widget models by comm ID.
+1. Maintain a registry of widget bindings keyed by model (comm ID).
-2. Auto-detect anywidget-protocol objects in top-level state and serialize them into `_anywidget_slots_`.
+2. Auto-detect anywidget-protocol objects anywhere in state (recursing into dicts, lists, and tuples) and serialize each one as the string `"anywidget:<model_id>"` at its position in the state tree.
-3. Map trait names to comm IDs when `getWidget` is called.
+3. Parse ref strings passed to `host.getWidget` / `host.getModel` and look up the corresponding model.
-4. Wait for the child's `initialize` to complete before resolving `getWidget`.
+4. Wait for the child's `initialize` to complete before resolving `host.getWidget`.
 5. Create an `AbortController` per view; cascade abort when a parent view is torn down.
-6. Hosts that do not support widget composition should reject `getWidget` with a descriptive error.
+6. Hosts that do not support widget composition should reject `host.getWidget` with a descriptive error.

 ## Open Questions

-1. **Framework bridges** — `useSlot()` hook, `<Slot>` component, etc. Separate RFC.
+1. **Framework bridges** — `useWidget()` hook, `<Widget>` component, etc. Separate RFC.
 2. **List-valued slots** — diffing, keying, updates.
+The wire format already supports widget refs in lists; the open question is the JS-side ergonomics.
 Future RFC.
 3. **`requires` declaration** — module declares needed host capabilities.
 Deferred.
 4. **Cleanup ordering** — return callback before signal abort, or vice versa?
-5. **`getWidget` in `initialize`** — should parents be able to resolve children during `initialize` (e.g., to subscribe to a child's exports)?
-This works but creates ordering dependencies between `initialize` calls.
-Needs guidance.
+Current implementation wires the return callback as an `abort` listener on the signal, so they fire together as part of the same event.
+5. ~~**`getWidget` in `initialize`**~~ — resolved: `host` is only available on `render`, so children cannot be resolved during `initialize`.
+This sidesteps the parent/child `initialize` ordering problem.
+6. **Promoting `host` to `model`** — once the design settles, promote `getWidget` / `getModel` to `AnyModel` methods (`model.getWidget(ref)`), and potentially drop the `host` prop.